 "There will be a demonstration of professional practice just by the way we conduct ourselves."
-(FG6, OT classroom educator)
+(FG6, occupational therapist classroom educator)

 "If you treat somebody right they tend to treat you right as well, and I think it's the same with the students.
 If you are professional, you are on time, you have everything prepared, you can answer their questions and things, it looks professional and they want to learn, and it's the same out there on the road."
-(FG5, paramedic classroom educator)